Mayon2010/Mayon2010/README.md

-## Hi there 👋
+## Hello 👋
 📧 [Email](boltninja838@gmail.com)

 ---

-🤖 **Motivated and tech-driven high school student** passionate about **AI, Robotics, and innovation.**
+🤖 **Motivated and tech-driven high school student** passionate about **AI, Robotics, exploration and innovation.**
 I love building, designing, and collaborating to bring creative ideas to life.
-Currently exploring the intersection of **engineering, sustainability, and technology** through hands-on projects and leadership roles.
+Currently exploring the fields of **engineering, sustainability, and technology** through hands-on projects, groups and leadership roles.

 ---